makerdao/mips/MIP4/MIP4c2-Subproposals/MIP4c2-SP29.md

 ### Motivation

-This Amendment Subproposal aims to change two aspects of the current [Recognized Delegate Compensation MIP](https://mips.makerdao.com/mips/details/MIP61).
+This amendment subproposal aims to change two aspects of the current [Recognized Delegate Compensation MIP](https://mips.makerdao.com/mips/details/MIP61).

 #### Abstain Modifier

 In the current form, MIP61 treats participation in on-chain polls uniformly, regardless of the vote Recognized Delegates are casting.
-This Amendment removes the eligibility for compensation if a Recognized Delegate fails to meet a threshold of non-abstaining votes.
+This amendment removes the eligibility for compensation if a Recognized Delegate fails to meet a threshold of non-abstaining votes.

 #### Higher Participation Requirements and Weighting for Executive Votes